CommunitySolidServer/tutorials/getting-started.md

 to both provide an introduction to Solid server behaviour, and an introduction to the CSS itself.

-This tutorial was last tested with v6.0.0 of the CSS and v1.17.1 of the `solid-authn-client`.
+This tutorial was last tested with v7.0.0 of the CSS.

 ## Index
 - [Index](#index)